Terwine9090/Winedroid/README.md

 ## root
 root is not required
 ## dxvk
-install to dxvk go to winedroid menu
+install to dxvk go start menu and install virgl zink

-go 6 to install dxvk for Snapdragon chips

-go 7 to install dxvk-async for non Snapdragon chips

-select any version automatic install for wine
 ## tweaks
-this already installed dll all libarry
+this already installed dll all libarry and 7zip
-## update
-winedroid menu inbuild update option

-automatic update all package